Force over Distance: Faster than Light

 Matt gets it.

 She’s on the Science Team now, but she doesn’t get first crack at very much.
 She’s usually the backup.
 She started pretty small: reviewing kino footage, working through giant “factoring” problems for Dr. Rush, helping TJ figure out and catalog the equipment in the infirmary.
-But, lately, they’ve been ramping her duties up.
+But, lately, they’ve ramped her duties up.
 She’s got a bridge shift now.
 She’s in the regular rotation.

 Matt won’t ever forget the afternoon when she’d come to find him and tell him.